The Public Enemy: Subsequent recognition

 In 1989, an animatronics version of a scene from The Public Enemy was incorporated into The Great Movie Ride at the Disney-MGM Studios theme park in Orlando, Florida.

 In 1998, The Public Enemy was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 In 2001, the Sopranos episode "Proshai, Livushka" featured title character Tony Soprano watching scenes from the film, becoming overwhelmed with emotion.

 In 2003 the character of Tom Powers was among the AFI's 100 Years...100 Heroes and Villains, placing 42nd in the villain list.
 In 2008, the film appeared on one of the AFI's 10 Top 10 lists—the best ten films in ten "classic" American film genres.
 The Public Enemy was listed as the eighth best in the gangster film genre.

 In 2025, The Hollywood Reporter listed The Public Enemy as having the best stunts of 1930 to 1931.

 Re-releases

 The film was re-released in 1941 after the Production Code was put into effect.
 Three scenes from the film were cut because of the Code.
 One is of a markedly effeminate tailor measuring Tom for a suit, another where Mamie serves Matt breakfast in bed, and the third showing Tom being raped by Paddy Ryan's girlfriend while hiding out in her apartment.
-These three scenes were later restored for all DVD and Blu-ray releases, and on Turner Classic Movies.
+These three scenes were later restored.

 The film was also re-released in 1954, with a written prologue added before the opening credits, advising that gangsters such as Tom Powers and Caesar "Rico" Bandello, the title character in Little Caesar (played by Edward G. Robinson), are a menace that the public must confront.